 These Scriptures give us the foundation for what our Church believes about marriage.
-Basically, we believe that when two people get married they enter into a permanent unbreakable bond that last’s until death.
+We believe that when two people get married, they enter into a permanent unbreakable bond that lasts until death.
 Of course some marriages within our Church do end in divorce.
-When that happens some will look into an annulment.
-This is a complicated subject that is best dealt with one on one with your parish priest but let me at least offer a basic understanding on annulments for you.
+When that happens, some couples will look into an annulment.
+This is a complicated subject that is best dealt with one-on-one with your parish priest, but let me at least offer a basic understanding on annulments for you.

-Lastly you ask what your parents annulment has to do with you.
-First, just from the perspective of Church law I’d say that it doesn’t effect you at all.
-But I know that on a personal level this may be difficult for you.
-If they go through with an annulment and receive one I’d simply suggest you pray about it, ask for God’s guidance and healing and continue to love your parents just as you do now.
-This will be difficult but often an annulment is very healing and helpful to go through once a divorce has taken place.
+Lastly, you ask what your parents’ annulment has to do with you.
+First, just from the perspective of Church law I’d say that it doesn’t affect you at all.
+But I know that on a personal level, this might be difficult for you.
+If your parents go through with an annulment and receive one, I’d simply suggest you pray about it, ask for God’s guidance and healing, and continue to love your parents just as you do now.
+This will be difficult, but often an annulment is very healing and helpful to go through once a divorce has taken place.

 I hope this helps.
-In the end you may want to try to meet with your parish priest to talk more about your particular situation so as to gain a better understanding of this all.
-Divorce is very difficult but please remember that God loves you and your parents very much and wants to be there for you all during this difficult time in your lives.
+In the end you might want to try to meet with your parish priest to talk more about your particular situation so as to gain a better understanding of this all.
+Divorce is very difficult, but please remember that God loves you and your parents very much and wants to be there for all of you during this difficult time in your lives.